ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ### Verifying the Annotation

-Although you cannot do anything with the annotation just yet, you can verify what we’ve done so far by using the annotation in a program.
+At this stage, you can use the annotation only to verify what was done so far by using it annotation in a program.
 Create a demo project, add our `hello` module as a dependency, and attach it to a function.
 Your program should compile without any errors.

-Our demo project structure looks like the following:
+The demo project structure looks like the following:
 ```
 .
 ├── Ballerina.toml